jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

  tags:
      - Enterprise
 ---
 It's that time of year again.
-Android 15 Developer Preview 2 has been out for a little bit, and combined with some of the changes I've seen committed to the developer documentation, there are a few tasty treats for organisations to come in the next dessert.
+Android 15 is available in pre-release, and combined with some of the changes I've seen committed to the developer documentation, there are a few tasty treats for organisations to come in the next dessert (Vanilla Ice-cream to don't you know).

 This is, as last year, a non-definitive and unconfirmed list of changes.
 Like the work profile changes in Android 14 things can change at any point and without warning.